nsh87/ehrcorral/docs/overview.rst

 match there are :math:`{n \choose 2}` checks that must occur.
 For n=1,000,000 records, this would require 499,999,500,000 (499 trillion) record-to-record comparisons.
 If every comparison takes just 1 microsecond, it would still take over 5 days for the matching process to complete.
+However, if we were able to limit record-to-record comparisons to groups (i.e. blocks) of records that have the possibility of matching and ignore other record-to-record combinations, the time to completion could be greatly reduced.

 By default, EHRCorral blocks data into groups by the phonemic compression of the current surname plus the first initial of the forename.
 Other blocking